SANTEE – A four-vehicle pile-up on the Interstate 95 bridge claimed the life of a 34-year-old Vance man on the eve of him turning 35.

 The driver of the Toyota Camry then rear-ended Mack’s vehicle.

 Mack’s vehicle then rear-ended a 2002 Ford F350, which was towing a car hauler.

-None of the other occupants of the other vehicles was reported to have injuries, according to Jones.
+He said none of the occupants of the other vehicles reported injuries.

-The fatality is the second near Santee in less than a week.
+Thursday night’s fatality is the second in the greater Santee area in less than a week.
 On Sunday afternoon, a 36-year-old driver died when his vehicle hit a tree.

-As of March 10, 152 people had died on South Carolina highways, compared to 155 highway deaths during the same time period in 2018, according to the S.C.
+As of March 15, 165 people had died on South Carolina highways, compared to 164 highway deaths during the same time period in 2018, according to the S.C.
 Department of Public Safety.